Become a local student

 Nationals from the European Union, Andorra, Switzerland, Lichtenchtein, Norway or Iceland who are holding a basic medical formation degree as mentionned in article 24 of the 2005/36/CE directive (the equivalent of the DFASM at the end of the 2nd cycle of medical studies in France) can take the ranking examination (ECN) and access the 3rd cycle of medical studies in France.
 Beware, registration to the ECN can only be made the year of the validation of the basic medical formation.

 From 2020/2021, people who have started or completed their medical studies in countries outside the European Union, Andorra, Switzerland, Lichtenchtein, Norway or Iceland will be allowed to apply to (competitively) access medical studies in France.
-If they success, they can join at a level between the 2nd to the 5rd year of medical studies in France.
-See here for the new law.
-We don't know yet how it will be organised.
+If they success, they can join at a level between the 2nd to the 5th year of medical studies in France.
+See here the law and here the application procedure in our university.

 What about the application and admission procedures?

 The admission procedure depends on your situation (nationality, country of living, degree you already have or are preparing).
 Please check out this website.
-If you don't understand where you fit in, please contact Mrs Hélène KINNEL at firstname.lastname@example.org with details about your situation.
+If you don't understand where you fit in, please contact firstname.lastname@example.org with details regarding your situation.

 Paris-Saclay Faculty of Medecine contributes to the training of students in nursing, electroradiology manipulation and physical therapy.
 The main registration of these students are institutes (exterior to the university) that are responsible for the recruitment process.

-Paramedical students pay tuitions fees in their institute.
+Paramedical students pay tuition fees in the institute where they have their main registration.